 GeneCards Summary for HJV Gene

 HJV (Hemojuvelin BMP Co-Receptor) is a Protein Coding gene.
 Diseases associated with HJV include Hemochromatosis, Type 2A and Hemochromatosis Type 2.
-Among its related pathways are Netrin-1 signaling and Signaling by BMP.
+Among its related pathways are TGF-beta signaling pathway (KEGG) and Developmental Biology.
 An important paralog of this gene is RGMA.

 UniProtKB/Swiss-Prot Summary for HJV Gene

 Acts as a bone morphogenetic protein (BMP) coreceptor.
 Through enhancement of BMP signaling regulates hepcidin (HAMP) expression and regulates iron homeostasis.